VladimirMarkelov/ttdl/README.md

 - `ttdl list car*` - show all incomplete todos that have substring `car*` in subject, project or context
 - `ttdl list car.* -e` show all incomplete todos which project, context or subject matches regular expression `car.*`

+Prepend the character `!` to negate the filter.
+The command `ttdl list !car` shows all tasks that do not contain `car` in their subjects.

 #### Filter by anything

 If you have a lot of tasks, you may need more sophisticated filter.